Bridging people & communities

 Formation of NFI and acquisition of FORSEA

-Nordic Ferry Infrastructure was established in 2022 through the legal combination of Molslinjen and Torghatten
+Nordic Ferry Infrastructure was established in 2022 through the combination of Molslinjen and Torghatten

 2023

-Governance model transitioned to NFI Group level with new management taking the helm at pan-Nordic level, led by former Molslinjen CEO Carsten Jensen as Group CEO
+The governance model was transitioned to the NFI Group level, with new pan-Nordic management led by former Molslinjen CEO Carsten Jensen as Group CEO

-The combination drives operational synergies and extracts benefits from economics of scale, with a diversified concession contract and perpetual route portfolio spanning multiple Nordic countries.
+The combination enabled operational synergies and economies of scale, supported by a diversified concession contract and perpetual route portfolio spanning multiple Nordic countries.

 NFI today